The Montessori method is a scientifically based education approach in which children learn simply by exploring the world around them.

 It was introduced by Dr. Maria Montessori along with some other founders.

-This form of education emphasizes children to be self-guided and hands-on in their learning activities.
+This form of education emphasizes children to partake in self-guided and hands-on in their learning activities.
 It applies to all age groups.

 Montessori teachers can play a tremendous role to foster this process of learning in children.